Admission degree-seeking students

 How to apply

 The application to most study degrees is done via the Online Application Portal.
-In some cases (e.g. international programmes), special procedures and forms are required.
-For this reason always follow the instructions for the programme you have chosen; otherwise, your application will most likely not be taken into consideration.
+In some cases (e.g. international programs), special procedures and forms are required.
+For this reason always follow the instructions for the program you have chosen.

 The online application is available during a certain period, in general approx. two months before the application deadline.
 You do not need to send any original documents or certified copies.